 Our cost of revenues increased by 49.5% to \$303.6 million for the fiscal year ended February 29, 2016 from \$203.1 million for the fiscal year ended February 28, 2015.
 This increase was largely due to the increase in teacher fees and performance-linked bonuses to \$146.1 million for the fiscal year ended February 29, 2016 from \$90.1 million for the fiscal year ended February 28, 2015, primarily because the number of our full-time teachers increased to 6,594 for the fiscal year ending February 29, 2016 from 4,367 for the fiscal year ended February 28, 2015, and average teacher fees and performance-linked bonuses also increased.
 The number of contract teachers increased slightly from 1,158 to 1,794 during the same period.
 Staff costs, which primarily consist of salaries, benefits and performance-linked bonuses for personnel providing educational service support and base salaries and other compensation for full-time teachers, increased to \$34.0 million for the fiscal year ended February 29, 2016 from \$26.1 million for the fiscal year ended February 28, 2015.
 This increase was mainly due to an increase in the number of our staff to expand our network and operations by opening new learning centers and service centers and an increase in the average salaries of our existing personnel who provide educational service support.
-Rental costs for our facilities increase in the leased space of learning centers and service centers from approximately 317,000 square meters as of February 28, 2015, primarily due to the increase in the lease space of revenues was due to increases in the costs of curse material and teaching appliance, which was primarily a result of the expansion of our learning centers and the continuous improvement in teaching quality.
-Cost of revenues for the fiscal year ended February 29, 2016 included \$42.7 thousand in share-based compensation expenses, as compared to \$47.8 thousand for the fiscal year ended February 28, 2015.
+Rental costs for our facilities increased to \$84.4 million for the fiscal year ended February 29, 2016 from \$60.4 million for the fiscal year ended February 28, 2015, primarily due to the increase in the leased space of learning centers and service centers from approximately 317,000 square meters as of February 28, 2015 to approximately 491,000 square meters as of February 29, 2016.
+To a lesser extent, the increase in our cost of revenues was due to increases in the costs of course material and teaching appliance, which was primarily a result of the expansion of our learning centers and the continuous improvement in teaching quality.
+Cost of revenues for the fiscal year ended February 29, 2016 includ